jsfnovot/Engeto_Project_3/README.md

 **How the script works:**

-You have to choose a district from this page (https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) by pressing "X" next to it and get it's URL.
+Choose a district for scraping from this page (https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ) by pressing "X" next to it and get it's URL.

 Script requires two arguments:
 1) URL of district as mentioned above